I was blank for few seconds, didn't know what to do: Sindhu on second Olympic medal | Sports-Games

 ''It had international standard courts with air conditioners, which was important.
 So I feel it was the best decision...We also got used to different players from Suchitra Academy.
 It was important.

-''Badminton Association of India and Sports Authority of India have also been very supportive always.''
+''Badminton Association of India and Sports Authority of India have also been very supportive.
+I am really thankful to BAI, especially Ajay sir (Singhania) because they have been always been there whenever needed, whatever needed.
+I never had to ask them more than once.
+So I also dedicate the medal to BAI.''
 Chinese Taipei's Tai Tzu has revealed that Sindhu's words of encouragement after the medal ceremony had left her in tears after she went down in the Olympics women's singles final.

 Asked about the gesture, Sindhu said: ''At the end of the day, when you play sports, you are opponents and you don't have that mercy but when the match is over you come back to normal friendship and that's what matters at the end of the day.